 Barnutopia has a couple of acres perfect for miniature Hereford cattle.
 After considering several species (pygmy goats, alpacas, wallabies), we decided on miniature Hereford cows as the ideal balance of effort (we don’t need to build a special enclosure) and quirkiness (as befits Barnutopia).
 In the future, we hope to offer cow-grooming, cow-walking and bovine aisle escorts for weddings.
 We have not given up on wallabies, but they may have to wait for another year.

-We are super excited to be welcoming Ben and Jerry, the Barnutopia Bullocks, to the Barnutopia family at the beginning of December 2022.
+We welcomed Ben and Jerry, the mini cows of Barnutopia to the Barnutopia family at the beginning of December 2022.

 The Lowdown on Miniature Hereford Cattle